Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 Parents and Grandparents Program Intake 2025

-The 2025 grandparents program intake is strictly limited to the 2020 pool of sponsors.
+The 2025 grandparents program intake is strictly limited to the sponsors who submitted the interest to sponsor form in 2020.
 IRCC is not reopening the interest-to-sponsor form this year.

 This approach allows IRCC to manage the backlog of existing submissions while continuing to reunite families across Canada.